-We look at who can get an Aspire business account, the products on offer, the fees charged, and the level of customer service.
+In this review, we look at many different aspects of Aspire, such as who can get an Aspire business account, the products on offer, the fees charged, and the level of customer service.

 We also compare our Aspire business account review with Statrys, to help you understand which provider might suit your business.

 What Type of Bank Is Aspire?

 Firstly, Aspire is not technically a bank.
 It is a payment services provider that is similar to a bank in that it provides financial products like a business account, credit cards, and international payment services.